2000923/2000923/README.md

 ### 🚀 About Me
 💻 I’m an student at [UNMSM](https://unmsm.edu.pe/)-LIMA-Peru</br> </br>
 👨‍💼 Currently, I create programs that can transform remote locations in Peru, providing health services and internet access for education.
-I have been working with people in low-income areas, such as the town of Jachaña in Puno, Peru. </br> </br>
+I have been working with people in low-income areas. </br> </br>
 <br/>
 <hr />